SGDInstitute/apollo/content/collections/pages/mblgtacc/maker-market.md

         content:
           -
             type: text
-            text: 'Who is gonna be at the Maker Market?'
+            text: 'Who will be at the Maker Market?'
       -
         type: paragraph
         content: